Style & Design

 A dining table, chairs, and maybe a cabinet will help you keep things to the minimum.
 Most minimalist homes share the dining room space with the kitchen.
 This means no small appliances cluttering the countertops.

 Shelves: Consider ditching the concept of over-the-counter cabinets.
 Minimalists kitchens often have shelves that serve to showcase valuable and personal pieces.
+On that note, floating shelves are a minimalist’s dream come true.
+They are fuss-free and simple, giving your space a clean design.
+Try these from Pottery Barn.

 Simple Dining Table: A statement piece for a minimalist home is simple, sleek, and functional.
 A dining table set follows simple lines and almost geometrical shapes.
+A minimal take on the modern farmhouse table, the Anton Solid Wood Dining Table from West Elm is one you’ll love.

 Sleek Lighting: Forget about an elaborate dining room chandelier.
 Minimalist lighting often follows elegant and simple lines.
+The Clive Bronze Chandelier from Crate & Barrel brings the elegant chandelier down to its sleekest, most minimal design.
+Use warm, tubular bulbs to complete the look.

 Bedroom Minimalist Design Ideas

 Perhaps the space that needs to reflect more serenity and peace of your entire home.
-A minimalist bedroom is soothing, clutter-free, and a place where you can go to for relaxation.
+A minimalist bedroom is soothing, clutter-free, and a place where you can go for relaxation.
 While Marie Kondo isn’t the foundation of minimalism, you will need her skills to achieve a minimalist bedroom.

 It’s all about having secret storage space, a monochromatic color palette, and the connection of the different elements.
 Minimalist bedroom ideas often combine elements like wood and concrete with plants and greenery for a warmer look and feel.

 Hidden Storage: Keep your bedroom clutter-free with secret or hidden storage solutions.
 Turn to nightstands, footrests, and closet space to keep everything stored.
+The Braham Queen Upholstered Platform Bed from Wayfair is sure to suit all your needs while keeping with the theme of your decor.

 Platform Bed: The most iconic piece of a minimalist bedroom is the bed.
 Many choose to skip the bed frame together, but having a sleep platform bed can center the room without needing to add rugs or other elements.
+The Salina Upholstered Platform Bed from Wayfair can do the trick!
+It's a low headboard that adds in interest with tufting.
+The simple but impactful design will be the natural focal point of any room.

 Greenery: Because minimalist bedrooms can often look lifeless, one piece of greenery is necessary to bring it back to life.
 Add only one large plant by a corner or next to the bed for a touch of color and lightness.